March 18 & 19, 2017

 Where: Town Hall, 363 N. Main St, Fort Bragg, CA

 Tickets are $5 and can be purchased online at Brown Paper Tickets, at the Mendocino Coast Chamber office at 217 S Main Street, Fort Bragg, and at the venue.

 Wine Tasting highlights delicious local wines poured at various locations throughout Downtown Fort Bragg.

-You can also purchase your ticket on the date itself for $30; tickets will be available at the Masonic Hall where you will also be able to pick up your Mendo Whale wine glass/es.
+You can also purchase your ticket on the date itself for $40; tickets will be available at Town Hall where you will also be able to pick up your Mendo Whale wine glass/es.

 Remember to bring your ID!